Assessing Your C Programming Skills

 Starting program: lab0-c/qtest

-encountered Segmentation fault while it ran outside GDB, we could invoke GDB in the post-mortem debugging mode to figure out the bug.
+cmd> When qtest encountered Segmentation fault while it ran outside GDB, we could invoke GDB in the post-mortem debugging mode to figure out the bug.

-The core dump file was created in the working directory of the qtest
+The core dump file was created in the working directory of the qtest.

 $ ulimit -c unlimited